isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-4-jan-mar-2021/2021-01-11-kueh-lapis.md

 ---
-title: Love Is A Many-Layered Thing
+title: Love Is a Many-Layered Thing
 permalink: /vol-16/issue-4/jan-mar-2021/kueh-lapis
 date: 2021-01-01T00:00:00.000Z
-breadcrumb: Love Is A Many-Layered Thing
+breadcrumb: Love Is a Many-Layered Thing
-third_nav_title: Love Is A Many-Layered Thing
+third_nav_title: Love Is a Many-Layered Thing

 ---